microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

 ## Next steps

 Congratulations on completing this walkthrough of deploying Python code to Azure Functions!
-You're now well positioned to create many more serverless functions.
+You're now ready to create many more serverless functions.

 As noted earlier, you can learn more about the Functions extension by visiting its GitHub repository, [vscode-azurefunctions](https://github.com/Microsoft/vscode-azurefunctions).
 Issues and contributions are also welcome.